-1. Select any lattice points on two base vector directions by using the Mouse tool.
+1. Select two spots along two base vectors by using the Mouse tool.

-2. Choose this command when the masked image is at the front, then the following dialog will appear:
+2. Choose "Find Base Vectors" command, then the following dialog will appear:

-Here, you have to specify the order of the reflections specified by the Mouse tool.
-You can here specify the mask radius.
-If you check "Refine Base Vectors," then true base vectors along the specified direction will be estimated precisely based on a least-square technique.
-Please note that user has to specify a set of correct directions to cover all the lattice points.
+Here, you can choose "Auto-divide the mouse points" to leave the command to find the best Base Vectors, or "Divide the mouse points" to define the Base Vector lengths by dividing the distances to the mouse points by the specified numbers.
+You can specify here the mask radius, which can be changed later using the Periodic Mask tool.
+If you check "Refine Base Vectors," then the base vectors along the specified direction will be estimated precisely based on a least-square technique.
+Please note that user has to specify two base vectors that cover all the lattice points.